Alejandro-FA/UPF-Face-and-Gesture-Analysis/README.md

 ### conda

+Before proceeding with the installation, please check the `environment.yml` file.
+It is now configured to install the CUDA-enabled version of pytorch, but if your computer does not have an Nvidia GPU it will fail.
+Please comment the appropriate lines if this is your case.
 To **replicate the development environment** simply run the following commands (you can change the name of the environment from `face_analysis` to something else):

 ```bash
 conda env create --name face_analysis --file environment.yml &&